Veterinarian Kevin Fitzgerald Plays Not My Job

 (LAUGHTER)

-SAGAL: I just want to say this before I give you the right answer.
-I want your mind.
-I want to be able to just feel my way, in the way that you have, to the truth because you're right.
+SAGAL: I want to be able to just feel my way in that - in the way that you have to the truth because you're right.
 It was zap your zits with zinc.

 SAGAL: And a wood-burning kit.
-And you're like, oh, well then it must be the right answer.
-I'm like, it worked for you - but how did that work?
+And you're like, oh, well, then it must be the right answer.
+And, like, it worked for you, but how did that work?
 What was that about?

 (LAUGHTER)